Creativity = Chaos, Order, and the Salience Network

 Creativity is all about triangulation.
 Connecting the dots.
 Three layers.
 A new perspective.
 Even Einstein was all about how combinatorial play — vacillating between the laws of physics and playing violin — was the key to his creative thinking.

 And creativity researchers are finding that this is true inside our brains, as well.
+We bounce between these networks like we’re playing creativity Pong.
 I hope these descriptions are neuroscience-y close enough to get my point across:

 Default Mode Network (DMN) This is your brain when it seemingly drives itself home from work without your conscious knowledge.
 It’s the same network that’s activated when you daydream or your mind wanders.